 - Add ⅔ of the fried potatoes to the finished chicken curry and give it a light mix.

 - Top the curry with rest of the fried potatoes and serve hot with your choice of Bread or Rice.

-Chicken Dishes from Debjanir Rannaghar apart from Sali Ma Marghi:
+Chicken Dishes from Debjanir Rannaghar apart from Shali Ma Marghi:

-- Deshi Murgir Dum or Bengali Country Chicken Curry
+- Deshi Murgir Dum (also known as Bengali Country Chicken Curry)

 - Bangladeshi Chicken Roast